dalxo/nRF24L01_t13/README.md

 The argumen *cmd* has identical meaning as with previous methdos.
 Pointer to a buffer and its size are self-explanatory.

 ### PROGMEM Support
-In some situations it helps to reduce the overll code footprint if some constants (such as TX/RX address) are stores in the PROGMEM rather than in the SRAM (which has to be initialized from the code segment, thus additional code added by a compiler).
-Storing constants in PROGMEM reduces SRAM usage and can reduce code footprint.
-Therefore, the library supports direct read of data from PROGMEM into nRF24 modules.
-The feature is availbale only in this function:
+In some situations, it helps to reduce the overall code footprint if some constants (such as TX/RX address) are stored in the PROGMEM.
+To store constants in PROGMEM reduces SRAM usage and further reduces code footprint.
+Therefore, the library supports a direct read of data from PROGMEM into nRF24 modules.
+The feature is available only in this function:
 ```C
 void nrf24_writeRegs(uint8_t cmd, const uint8_t *buff, uint8_t size);
 ```